tevaughan/mnohaya-lita/README.md

 installed.

 Open a terminal window.
 Suppose that the shell prompt is `prompt$`.
-Suppose that the MIDI file is in the directory `~/Music/mnohaya-lita` and has the name `mnohaya-lit.midi`.
+Suppose that the MIDI file is in the directory
+    ~/Music/mnohaya-lita
+and has the name `mnohaya-lita.midi`.
 In this example, one would listen to the MIDI file by doing the following:

     prompt$ cd ~/Music/mnohaya-lita
     prompt$ timidity mnohaya-lita.midi